"What one man can invent another can discover"

 § The total energy in a system is always conserved, but in collisions we are usually only able to easily measure kinetic energies, which means we can apply (kinetic) energy conservation only to elastic collisions.

-a vector quantity.
-Thus, in three
+is a vector quantity.
+Thus, in

-after a collision.
+and after a collision.

 Using the alternative formulation of the second law, , we can write